-A review of available literature found several studies that linked bulimia nervosa to gastroesophageal reflux disease, which is a severe, long-lasting condition caused by repeated gastroesophageal reflux (GER).
-[1]
+Several studies have linked bulimia to gastroesophageal reflux disease, which is a severe, long-lasting condition caused by repeated gastroesophageal reflux (GER).1

 While it has been difficult to prove the link definitively, there is much anecdotal evidence connecting the ailments.
 Researchers believe the connection is strongest among people who experience purging-type bulimia nervosa, with repeated self-induced vomiting contributing to the conditions that cause acid reflux, GER, and GERD.